Dearborn High School: Sports

 Dearborn High School is currently a member of the Kensington Lakes Activities Association.
-In school history, the Pioneers and Lady Pioneers have won a combined 11 state championships in 5 different sports with six of them coming in boys' swimming.
+In school history, the Pioneers and Lady Pioneers have won a combined 11 state championships in five sports, with six of them coming in boys' swimming.
 In addition, they have won numerous conference, district, and state regional titles in every sport.

-The school colors are orange and black; the Pioneer mascot is dressed as a mid-19th century frontiersman, wearing a coonskin hat with a brown leather jacket, pants, and boots with leather fringe.
+he school colors are orange and black; the Pioneer mascot is dressed as a mid-19th century frontiersman, wearing a coonskin hat with a brown leather jacket, pants, and boots with leather fringe.
 At one point, the mascot carried a 19th-century hunting rifle but that was ended by the administration in the late 1990s.
 Their previous football field was nicknamed "The Boneyard".